ccluri/metabolic_spiking/README.md

   Function definitions used to compute avalanche properties
 * **lifcell.py**
   Class def of a hybrid leaky integrate and fire neuron model
-* **sncda.py**
+* **mitosfns.py**
-  Class def of SNcDA neuron used in figure4 to show PD like symptoms and its metabolic origin
+  Helper functions that are used in the figure generation.

 ## Contact

-Please reach out to me if you find any errors or if you would like to contribute/extend/improve this work.
+Please reach out to me, by creating an issue on the github, if you find any bugs or if you would like to contribute/extend/improve this work.

 ## License